Microsoft Licensing Advisory

 Monthly Per-Licence Fees with No Upfront Commitment

-SPLA pricing is monthly — the service provider pays for the licences reported each month with no upfront capital expenditure.
+SPLA pricing is monthly.
+The service provider pays for the licences reported each month with no upfront capital expenditure.
 Prices are set by Microsoft and published in the SPLA price list, though resellers may offer modest discounts.
 Pricing is subject to annual adjustments (typically upward).
-The monthly model aligns licensing costs with revenue — as customer deployments grow or shrink, SPLA costs follow.
-However, the per-unit monthly cost is higher than the equivalent annual cost under volume licensing, reflecting the flexibility premium.
+The monthly model aligns licensing costs with revenue, but the per-unit monthly cost is higher than the equivalent annual cost under volume licensing, reflecting the flexibility premium.

 ProductLicence TypeMeasurementKey Compliance Requirement

-Windows ServerPer-CorePhysical cores on host server (minimum 8 per processor, 16 per server)All physical cores must be licensed; applies to every server running Windows
+Windows ServerPer-CorePhysical cores on host server (min 8 per processor, 16 per server)All physical cores must be licensed on every server running Windows

 SQL Server StandardPer-Core or SALCores on server, or individual users/devices accessing the databasePer-Core requires all cores; SAL requires every accessing user/device